sqz-xy/gad-sdk/docs_sphinx/source/longform/lever_arm.rst

    .. code-tab:: c++

-	    SetAidingAlignmentConfig();
+	    SetAidingAlignmentArmConfig();

    .. code-tab:: py

         set_aiding_alignment_config()

-The second set of code needs to placed in the INS's config (.cfg) file:
+The second set of code needs to be placed in the INS's config (.cfg) file:

 .. code-block:: C